-Data and insight on artists’ working conditions, career barriers, and ambitions
+Data, partnership and insight reports on artists’ working conditions, career barriers, and ambitions

 Applied is made up of three key components:

-• Applied Metrics – Regular data snapshots offering headline indicators on the state of artists’ working lives, highlighting key trends in conditions, barriers, and ambitions.
-Coming in Winter 2025
+- Applied: Metrics – Data tracking dashboards offering headline indicators on the state of artists’ working lives, highlighting key trends in conditions, barriers, and ambitions.
+Coming Winter 2025/26.

-We use insights from Applied to design more equitable programmes, inform our reporting to funders, and strengthen collective advocacy efforts.
-By tracking trends over time, we’re also able to hold ourselves accountable in diversifying who we work with.
+We use new knowledge from Applied to design more equitable programmes, inform our reporting to funders, and strengthen collective advocacy efforts.
+By tracking trends over time, we’re also able to hold ourselves and the arts sector accountable in diversifying who we work with.
 Looking ahead, we aim to collaborate with researchers and funders to develop strategic projects grounded in this data.

 Get involved